Candice-Leigh-King/our-whereabouts-website/_posts/2022-10-09-the-perfect-3-week-portugal-road-trip.md

-      away in Portim&atilde;o, you'll find this beach with dramatic rock formations, pure golden sand, and clear blue water.<br /><strong>&bull;Explore Benagil Cave:</strong> by Kayak, boat or SUP<br /><strong>&bull;</strong>Ferragudo old Town<br
+      away in Portim&atilde;o, you'll find this beach with dramatic rock formations, pure golden sand, and clear blue water.<br /><strong>&bull;Explore Benagil Cave:</strong> by Kayak, boat or SUP<br /><strong>&bull;Ferragudo Old Town:&nbsp;</strong>The scenery in the small town is beautiful with pink flowers and coloful houses by the beach.<br /><strong>&bull;Queda Do Vigario waterfall:</strong>&nbsp;From Alte head
-      /><strong>&bull;</strong>Queda Do Vigario
-      waterfall</p><h2>&nbsp;</h2><h2>Day 20: Lagos</h2><p><strong>&bull;Sunrise
+      out along the N124 towards the cemetery; at the roundabout turn left and park by the cemetery.
+Follow the track downhill until you reach the pool below. ​​​​​​It'll be a 10 minute walk.</p><p>&nbsp;</p><h2>Day 20:
-      at Praia dos Estudantes:&nbsp;</strong>This is one of Lagos&rsquo;s most photographed beaches due to the famous Roman Bridge, which linked the mainland with Pinhao Fortress.
-It's called the Student beach because it&rsquo;s a small beach that can fit a class of students<br />​​​​​<strong>&bull;Praia Dona Ana:&nbsp;</strong>This beach has golden
-      sand and many beautiful shells.
+      Lagos</h2><p><strong>&bull;Sunrise at Praia dos
+      Estudantes:&nbsp;</strong>This is one of Lagos&rsquo;s most photographed beaches due to the famous Roman Bridge, which linked the mainland with Pinhao Fortress.
+It's called the Student beach because it&rsquo;s a small beach that can fit a class of students<br />​​​​​<strong>&bull;Praia Dona Ana:&nbsp;</strong>This beach has golden sand and many beautiful shells.
       It is best to come for sunrise.<br /><strong>&bull;Praia do Camilo:</strong>&nbsp;a very scenic beach, but quite narrow, so it gets busy very quickly.
 You can access 2 other small beaches from there.
 Before you go down to the beach, you can enjoy the view from above.
-It is stunning.<br /><strong>&bull;Ponta da Camilo:
+It is stunning.<br /><strong>&bull;Ponta da Camilo: </strong>A great
-      </strong>A great viewpoint<br /><strong>&bull;Ponta da
+      viewpoint<br /><strong>&bull;Ponta da Piedade:&nbsp;</strong>Once you
-      Piedade:&nbsp;</strong>Once you park, you'll find a path with many steps that leads to a small platform in the ocean where you can rent a boat and explore caves.
+      park, you'll find a path with many steps that leads to a small platform in the ocean where you can rent a boat and explore caves.
 Walking down, you'll enjoy the beautiful view and natural arches.
-Take into consideration that if you come mid-day it gets very crowded and it isn't as magical.<br /><strong>&bull;Old Town Lagos:</strong> Explore Old Town Lagos, it is a charming place filled with nightlife, restaurants, and gift shops.</p><h2>Day 21:&nbsp;
+Take into consideration that if you come mid-day it gets very crowded and it isn't as magical.<br /><strong>&bull;Old Town Lagos:</strong> Explore Old Town Lagos, it is a charming place filled with nightlife, restaurants, and gift shops.</p><h2>Day 21:&nbsp; Sagres</h2><p><strong>&bull;Sagres
-      Sagres</h2><p><strong>&bull;Sagres Fortress:&nbsp;</strong>Known as the
-      edge of the world, this fortress was built to protect Portugal against the Moors.
+      Fortress:&nbsp;</strong>Known as the edge of the world, this fortress was built to protect Portugal against the Moors.
 However, the original structure was severely damaged by the 1755 earthquake.
 It's got dramatic cliffs, a small church, a maze, and beautiful views.
-I would definitely recommend visiting if you're in the area, however, I wouldn't go out of my way to visit.<br />Entrance Fee: 3 Euro per person<br />Duration of stay: You'll need more than an hour to properly stroll around and see ​​​​​​​<br /><strong>&bull;</strong>Praia das Arrifana and Costa Vicentina<br /><strong>&bull;Cabo S&atilde;o
+I would definitely recommend visiting if you're in the area, however, I wouldn't go out of my way to visit.<br />Entrance Fee: 3 Euro per person<br />Duration of stay:
+      You'll need more than an hour to properly stroll around and see<br /><strong>&bull;Praia das Arrifana:&nbsp;</strong>One of the most
+      beautiful view, beach towns, on the coast of Portugal, with a spectacular cliff view, a little restaurant, and surfing.<br /><strong>&bull;Costa Vicentina:&nbsp;</strong>Well maintained, beautiful trails with beautiful
-      Vicente: </strong>Considered the edge of the world, this spot is definitely worth visiting.</p><p><em>➟ Drive 3 hours from Sagres to Lisbon</em></p>
+      views of the ocean.
+Breathtaking cliffs, caves, Garrison, and a chapel.<br /><strong>&bull;Cabo S&atilde;o Vicente: </strong>Considered the edge of the world, this spot is definitely worth visiting.</p><p><em>➟ Drive 3 hours from Sagres to Lisbon</em></p>
   - _section-type: gallery
     1_image: /uploads/Portugal/IMG_4962.jpg
     2_image: /uploads/Portugal/18-(1).jpg